IT-trials/IT-trials.github.io/_posts/2016-07-05-sibelius-silent-installer.markdown

 ## Pitfalls

-  - Pre-requisite c++ causes a user interaction and a restart
+  - Sibelius installer pre-requisite "c++ 2008 redistributable x86" causes a user interaction and a restart so should be installed silently first
+  - The Sibelius Sounds Update seems to be badly packaged and unresponsive to switch commands